Instructor Course Evaluation (ICE)

-Student evaluation of teaching at Saint Mary's is the full responsibility of the Senate Office.
-During the evaluation cycle each term, the Senate Office communicates with faculty, prepares the evaluation packages, distributes collects, and acts as a repository for the data collected.
+Student evaluation of teaching at Saint Mary's is the full responsibility of the Senate and is administered by the Office of Institutional Data Analysis and Planning (IDAP).
+During the evaluation cycle each term, IDAP communicates with faculty, and prepares the evaluation process.
+The Software Applications Support unit collaborates with IDAP to initiate the online evaluation process, collecting and acting as a repository for the data collected.

-The CAID provides support to faculty related to ICE through this website, and in other ways requested by faculty relating to the developmental/formative aspects of the ICE system.
-The Centre for Academic and Instructional Development is not involved in any way in the receipt or analysis of data for evaluation purposes.
+The IDAP and the Software Applications Support (SAS) unit provide support to faculty related to ICE through this website, and in other ways requested by faculty relating to the developmental/formative aspects of the ICE system.

-The optical read machine used to scan the ICE forms is located in a secure room in the CAT, AT 107 (part of the CAID).
-The data from the scanned forms is received on an ITSS server where the data is compiled into ICE Reports, sent to the Print Centre for printing and delivered back to the Senate Office for distribution to faculty.
+The data from the evaluation process is received on an ITSS server where the data is compiled into ICE Reports, and circulated back to faculty.

 The Instructor/Course Evaluation system is designed to provide faculty with student feedback on teaching.
 Its underlying philosophy is formative (developmental) – the primary function is intended to provide feedback from students that identify teaching practices that contribute to student learning and aid in the further development of those practices.
 This feedback contributes to teaching quality when it is used by faculty as an opportunity for self-reflection.